m-expunged/guacamole-sharp/README.md

 ### Settings overwrite priority

 If a guacamole-protocol argument is defined multiple times, it will be overwritten by the setting with the highest priority.
-The order of priority is as follows (from lowest to highest):
+The order of priority is as follows (from highest to lowest):

-Default values < Token string values < Unencrypted values < Fallback values
+Unencrypted values > Token string values > Default values > Fallback values

 ## guacamole-common-js